 You should buy your ticket at least a day or two in advance and be prepared to be shuffled around with 50 other people before your tour group time.
 It’s fun and interesting, almost an amusement park for Guinness lovers.
 You also get a ticket for a free Guinness or Guinness flight with your tour.

 Even if you're not drinking, Dublin must be explored through its pubs.
 And there's no shortage to pick from.

-Our favorite was The Brazen Head.
-It is the oldest pub in Ireland and was founded in 1198.
+Our favorite pub in town was The Brazen Head.
+Founded in 1198, it's the oldest pub in all of Ireland.
 Less a bar than a maze of nooks and crannies, spend some time exploring, and sidling up for a meal or a drink.

 We ate at the bar and had a good chat with our bartender.
 Many Irish people in the customer service industry have worked over in the States – we met several that lived in Boston for many years.
 Take time to chat with the Irish people.
 They are beyond friendly and have many stories to tell!